Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 }
 ```

 The M5Stack uses this request type to increment one step in the database, but there will be no response from the database.
-It is only for this request type that the 'doordie_steps' topic is used:
+It is only for this request type that the 'doordie_steps' topic is used, as we expect steps to be sent every second.
+This allows for scalability of our product as the number of users increases:

 ```
 {